 - What specific security features does Confluent Cloud offer?

 - What version of TLS is supported on Confluent Cloud?

 - Can I switch between Confluent Cloud cluster types?

-- Can I use the same email account for both Confluent Cloud Enterprise and Confluent Cloud?
+- Can I use the same email account for multiple Confluent Cloud organizations?